Patching an ELF file

 Practical CLI Tutorial: Patching an ELF Binary#

-file) using a relative path.
+This tutorial demonstrates a common use case for arwen: patching an ELF executable so it can find its required shared library (.so file) using a relative path.
 This makes the application "relocatable," meaning you can install it in different locations without breaking its ability to find its dependencies.

 Goal: